Hosseinadeli/hosseinadeli.github.io/index.md

 #### News - Updates
 ---

-Feb 2024 - Our symposium submission on "Using deep networks to re-imagine object-based attention and perception" is accepted for the 2024 Vision Science Society meeting ([VSS](https://www.visionsciences.org/symposia/?sym=21))
+Feb 2024 - Our symposium submission on "Using deep networks to re-imagine object-based attention and perception" is accepted for the 2024 Vision Sciences Society meeting ([VSS](https://www.visionsciences.org/symposia/?sym=21))

 Nov 2023 - Gave a talk on our work on predicting brain activity with transformers at Latin American Workshop on Computational Neuroscience ([LAWCN](https://lawcn.co/))